halfwit/todo2/README.md

 # todo2

-This simple script makes us of Make's directed acyclic graph solving, to express TODO lists in a way that allows multiple hierarchies of parent/child relationships between different atomic tasks.
+This simple script makes us of directed acyclic graph solving, to express TODO lists in a way that allows multiple hierarchies of parent/child relationships between different atomic tasks.

 Consider the following traditional TODO list.